-In 2005 Shaun Owens was named Director of Bands for Bryan Station High School.
-Mr. Owens is in his twenty eighth year of teaching with the Fayette County Public Schools, his seventeenth year at Bryan Station High School.
+Shaun Owens is in his twenty ninth year of teaching with the Fayette County Public Schools, spending seventeen years as Director of Bands at Bryan Station High School.
 Prior to this assignment, he directed the Jazz Ensembles at Lafayette High School, was Director of Bands at Tates Creek High School and Assistant Director of Bands at Henry Clay and Bryan Station High Schools.

 Shaun Owens is currently the director of the Lexington Concert Band.
 The band is made up of professional musicians who are members of the American Federation of Musicians.
 The concert band performs for civic events in Lexington, as well as other public performances sponsored by the Music Performance Trust Fund.